Optimize Online Contact Forms and Make Them Part of a Strong Workflow

 Online forms need to be designed with skill if they are going to entice people to complete them.
 That means, they should conform to the rest of your website’s look and feel, they should be easy to read with plenty of white space and understandable form field labels, and they should not be too long.
 Nobody is going to give you their entire life story in exchange for an exclusive PowerPoint presentation.

 Also bear in mind that many of your website visitors will be accessing your site on a mobile device, so you want to keep the typing burden to a minimum.
 You can do this for many form fields by offering drop-down menus from which to choose, or radio buttons that are easy to tap.

 Using What You Collect from Online Forms

 What you do with the data you collect from online forms is critical too.
 With the right workflow software, you can automatically take the data entered by people online and route it into other systems you use, such as your CRM system, or a spreadsheet or database.
 Your workflow software should allow you to distribute contact data to all the people who need it automatically.

 Moreover, your workflow should be designed so that everyone who receives notification that there is incoming new customer data knows exactly what they are supposed to do with it.
 When this happens, the many moving parts involved in your core business processes are well-coordinated and streamlined, with a minimum of waiting around for someone else to complete a task before others can act.

-PerfectForms makes the creation of online forms and automated workflows easy, because there is no programming involved – just a convenient, drag-and-drop interface.
+PerfectForms allows you to create online forms and automated workflows easily because there is no programming involved – just a convenient, drag-and-drop interface.
 Design your workflows with PerfectForms and you can be confident that the data you collect from online forms goes exactly where it needs to go, automatically.
 And the online forms themselves can be designed to perfectly coordinate with the look and feel of the rest of your online branding.
 Intrigued?
 If so, please take a minute to watch our demo video..
 Learn how PerfectForms makes data work for you, and not the other way around.